LuxDL/Lux.jl/docs/src/manual/interface.md

 LuxCore.initialstates(::AbstractRNG, ::Linear) = NamedTuple()
 ```

-You could also implement `Lux.parameterlength` and `Lux.statelength` to prevent wasteful
+You could also implement `LuxCore.parameterlength` and `LuxCore.statelength` to prevent
-reconstruction of the parameters and states.
+wasteful reconstruction of the parameters and states.

 ```@example layer_interface
 # This works